cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 8.1.9 =
+Solved PHP warnings that showed on variants product edit pages for the extra fields that had an undefined index

+= 8.1.8 =
+Fixed a shipping table rate bug

+= 8.1.7 =
+Fixed a PHP error, expected a string got an array

+= 8.1.6 =
+Added support for Vivino prices

+= 8.1.5 =
+Removed autoloading of channel_statics upon activation of the plugin

+= 8.1.4 =
+Removed the item_group_id field for auction product types

+= 8.1.3 =
+Added support for the auction product type (UWA Ultimate WooCommerce Auctions)

+= 8.1.2 =
+Fixed an issue with the WooCommerce Shipping Table Rate plugin

+= 8.1.1 =
+Fixed several bugs in the Fruugo.nl templating

+= 8.1.0 =
+Added support for Advanced Custom Fields (ACF) that return array values such as checkboxes

+= 8.0.9 =
+Added the sysyem sale price attribute

+= 8.0.8 =
+Added a more strict check on "is equal to" filters for category filters

+= 8.0.7 =
+Fixed a bug when user did not configure a shipping country in its WooCommerce shipping zones and methods

 = 8.0.6 =
 Facebook pixel change for Purchase, SearchResult and ViewCategory events